Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

+while emphasizing that the mapping between this resolved quantity and the true density at $r_{\rm inf}$ remains uncertain.

-Overall, assuming that $1 \leq \alpha \leq 2$ is reasonable in Equation \ref{eq:density_ndot}, we can calculate the dependence of the TDE rate on the redshift evolution of galaxy density.
-We get the dimensionless scaling term from Equation \ref{eq:galaxy-effects}:
+Overall, assuming that $1 \leq \alpha \leq 2$ is reasonable in Equation \ref{eq:density_ndot}, we approximate the dependence of the TDE rate on the redshift evolution of galaxy density.
+This yields the dimensionless scaling term in Equation \ref{eq:galaxy-effects}:

-For which we adopt a uniform prior for $1 \leq \alpha \leq 2$.
+For this parameter, we adopt a uniform prior for $1 \leq \alpha \leq 2$.
 While we adopt the conservative estimate for nuclear stellar density here, extreme stellar cluster densities have been observed in the early universe \citep{Vanzella2023, Adamo2024} which would result in extreme enhancements of the TDE rates in these systems \citep{Kritos2025}.
 We assume these systems are the minority and note that our scaling is likely a lower limit on the true TDE rate.